WPBP/template/README.md

 Templating system in WordPress (woocommerce like) also for email with l10n support.

-* Your plugin as a `templates` folder that will be loaded by the plugin based on the code
+* Your plugin will be able to provide a `templates` folder that will be loaded by the plugin
 * If a theme has a folder with the same slug name of the plugin will look if the file exist there

 ## Install